 VA loans do not require a certain income level or threshold.
 But borrowers who apply for this program are expected to have sufficient income to repay their loan obligation.
 When you apply for a VA loan in Washington State, the lender will examine your current income and debt situation to ensure you have the ability to cover your monthly expenses going forward.

 There’s also a “residual income” requirement with VA loans.
 In short, the Department of Veterans Affairs requires borrowers to have a certain amount of money left over each month, after all major debt obligations (including the mortgage payment) have been paid.
 This is referred to as residual income.

-The idea is that homeowners should be able cover their monthly housing costs and still have money for basic necessities like food and transportation.
+The idea is that homeowners should be able to cover their monthly housing costs and still have money for basic necessities like food and transportation.
 It’s a sensible financial safeguard designed to protect veterans and military members who use VA loans to buy a home.
 Residual income requirements vary based on location and family size.

 In addition to the eligibility requirements listed above, there used to be loan limits that veterans needed to stay under in order to be able to avoid making a down payment.
 Technically speaking, the VA does not set a cap on the amount you can borrow.
-But they do limit the size of loans they are willing to guarantee, and this can directly affect the amount you are able to borrow.
+But they did limit the size of loans they were willing to guarantee, and this can directly affect the amount you are able to borrow.

 Want to Apply for the Program?

 Do you have questions about Washington State VA loan eligibility requirements, or other aspects of this program?
 Want to get pre-approved for a home loan, or request a mortgage rate quote?
 We can help.
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington that has been providing borrowers with mortgage programs for over 25 years.
 We serve the entire state, as well as the broader Pacific Northwest region.
 Please contact us if you have mortgage-related questions.